 The weather in Cancun is generally warm all year, however, it can occasionally be cool and there are definitely better times of the year than others to plan your vacation.
 Peak vacation season is usually between December and May while off season is between June and November.

 My favorite time, and I think the month that has the best Cancun weather, is May.
 Spring break is over, daytime highs are in the mid 80s and nights in the mid 70s.
 The humidity level is not too bad, winds are generally light and the ocean water is in the 80s.
-This is the best time to experience all the great Cancun adventures.
-In addition, hurricane season has not started nor is it really a threat in May.
+Hurricane season has not started nor is it really a threat in May.

 Satellite data and images provided by Weather Underground Inc.

-Take a look at the live weather in Cancun with one of our many Cancun Webcams.
+Take a look at the live weather in Cancun with one of our many webcams.
 Below is one of them.
 Just click on the image to view.